“Painting is easy when you don’t know how, but very difficult when you do.” – Edgar Degas

 You weren’t kidding, Edgar.
 The more we learn and practice, the harder certain aspects of painting seem to become.
 It may take years before we feel like we’re improving in some areas.

-Thankfully, all those “wasted” canvases aren’t wasted after all.
-We’re steadily developing our ability to solve problems.
-It’s critical that we progress in this area because our solutions to problems are what inform us to make better choices as we grow.
-We make color temperature mistakes and learn from them.
-We remember design elements that worked in past situations and can implement them again when needed.
-When something goes wrong, we draw from our past experiences to solve the problem.
+But don’t think of those unsuccessful attempts as wasted canvases.
+With each try, we’re steadily developing our ability to solve problems.
+It’s critical that we progress in this area because our solutions to problems are what inform us to make better choices as we improve.